 Dog Licenses will be issued by the Treasurer during tax collection hours.
 Please bring a copy of the current Rabies Vaccination Certificate for each dog you will be licensing.
 No license will be issued without the certificate.
 All dogs must be licensed by April 1 or a late fee of $5.00 per dog will be charged.

 The needed forms to apply for a license are enclosed with your taxes each year.
-These forms or licenses can also be obtained from our treasurer at the Town Hall (113904 Elm Tree Road, 715-389-1338).
+These forms or licenses can also be obtained from our treasurer at the Town Clerk’s office (in the garage) (113904 Elm Tree Road, 715-389-1338).
 Before a license can be issued, you must furnish a current rabies vaccination certificate.
 After April 1, a late fee will be charged for dog licenses issued.
 Money collected from dog licenses is sent to Marathon County.

 Dogs at Large: Please call the Constable at 715-305-6471.